Just Sam

-Samantha Diaz (born November 23, 1998), known by their stage name Just Sam, is a singer-songwriter from Harlem, New York who rose to fame after winning the eighteenth season of the singing reality show American Idol.
+Samantha Diaz (born November 23, 1998), known by their stage name Just Sam, is a singer-songwriter from Harlem, New York, who rose to fame after winning the eighteenth season of the singing reality show American Idol.

 Early life

 Just Sam was born and raised in Harlem, New York.
 When they were six years old, their grandmother, Elizabeth, adopted Diaz and their sister, Anabelle, after their mother had been incarcerated.
-They were the topic of a short documentary in 2018 called Sam, Underground, which was shot and produced by Joe Penney and Ladan Osman.
-In the documentary, they explained that in high school, they were bullied for how they dressed, inspiring their "Just Sam" nickname.
+Just Sam was the topic of a short documentary in 2018 called Sam, Underground, which was shot and produced by Joe Penney and Ladan Osman.
+In the documentary, Just Sam stated that in high school, they were bullied for how they dressed, inspiring their "Just Sam" nickname.

-Prior to appearing on American Idol, Just Sam made a living singing in subway trains, and auditioned for America's Got Talent and the American iteration of The Voice, but neither one came to fruition.
+Prior to appearing on American Idol, Just Sam made a living singing and busking in subway trains, and auditioned for America's Got Talent and the American iteration of The Voice, but neither one came to fruition.

 American Idol

-Just Sam auditioned for the eighteenth season of the singing reality show American Idol in Washington, D.C. on October 14, 2019.
+Just Sam auditioned for the eighteenth season of the singing reality show American Idol in Washington, D.C., on October 14, 2019.
 After surviving Hollywood Week and making it into the Top 5, Just Sam received the most votes to win, and on May 17, 2020, Just Sam was crowned the winner of the eighteenth season of American Idol, beating runner-up Arthur Gunn.

-Just Sam was also the first African American winner since Candice Glover in season twelve and the show's revival on ABC.
+Just Sam's victory was notable as having occurred during the nascent months of the COVID-19 pandemic; due to the pandemic, the show's production was initially suspended in March.
+The pandemic ultimately required the show to film remotely.
+While most remaining contestants performed remotely from their homes, rather than returning to their grandmother's home in New York City, Just Sam opted to remain in a rented apartment in Los Angeles, which was where most of their own live performances were filmed.
+The announcement of the winner was also filmed remotely and marked the first time the winner of American Idol was announced virtually.